 A great question as the one above deserves great answers.
 As a service to our readers I tweeted 5 suggestions that can be used to do valuable agile retrospectives with teams that have multiple customers:

 - Focus on problems that multiple team members have to find actions that team members can do together to solve the problems.

-- Explore the strengths of the individual team members and find ways that they can help each other in the daily work using these strengths.
+- Explore the strengths of the individual team members and find ways that they can help each other in their daily work using these strengths.

-- Use a (family) constellation exercise to see how team members and stakeholder co-operate (also one of the retrospective exercises mentioned in Getting Business Value out of Agile Retrospectives).
+- Use a (family) constellation exercise to see how team members and stakeholders co-operate (also one of the retrospective exercises mentioned in Getting Business Value out of Agile Retrospectives).

 - After the team has done some retrospectives, do a Retrospective of Retrospectives to share learnings between team members.

 - Give everybody team member a copy of our book, and ask them which exercise they want to do 🙂